The Devil: Rethinking Old Red Legs

 As I think about the Devil as the ultimate evil doer, the one who brings pain and suffering to people as the tempter and the father of lies, I am more and more convinced that the devil, by any other name, is a creation of civilization.

 I once thought the devil was in the mind going back into prehistory, even beyond Cro-Magnon, but not anymore.
 In fact, the indigenous, it seems, do not have the need to establish duelality in nature as we so-called “civilized” do.
 Tribes in America, for example, were tremendously respectful to this natural monument called, the Devil’s Tower.
+This was not and never has been a Native American name because the Native Americans did NOT have a devil in their tribal cultures with one exception—some tribes told an ancient story about a devil-like character by the name of Hah-gweh-da-et-gah.
+But even this tale of good and evil, was interpreted by early Christian missionaries so we cannot be sure the Indian folktale was retold accurately.

 As a quick aside, as greater hostility grew against paganism, Nature was actually turned into something sinister.
 For example in Teutonic beliefs the gods were giants who lived in huge earthly things like large boulders found in Germany or, as mentioned, in Australia.
 As a result, Christianity took advantage of this and began naming the sacred places of the pagans after the devil: Devil’s dykes, Devil Bridges, Devil Gorges and yes Devils Marbles and Devil’s Towers.
 The idea was to say, anyone not Christian was, indeed, of the devil.